 - have access to the RTE information system;

-- comply with the terms of data exchanges described in the IS Terms and Conditions of the mechanism.
+- comply with the terms of data exchanges described in the IS Terms and Conditions of the mechanism: IS Rules of the Capacity Mechanism - certification component, IS Rules of the Capacity Mechanism: obligation component

 Data exchanges between actors and RTE are carried out via specific IS applications and according to defined file formats: